 Cache Memory Mapping Techniques

-The clock speed of the CPU is much faster than the main memory, So, the CPU requires a fast memory.
+The clock speed of the CPU is much faster than the main memory, So, the CPU requires fast memory.
 Such a fast and small memory is referred to as a ‘cache memory‘.
-The Cache Memory is the intermediate Memory between CPU and main memory.
+The Cache Memory is the intermediate Memory between the CPU and the main memory.

 Basic Operation of Cache Memory:

 When the CPU needs to access memory, the cache is examined.
 If the word is found in the cache, it is read from cache memory.
 If the word isn’t found in the cache, the CPU read the word from the main memory and the same word is copied into cache memory from the main memory.